Virgo (character): LMD version

-Virgo (Ecliptic)
+Ecliptic version

-Ecliptic Virgo is one of the first recruits in the latest incarnation of the Zodiac.
+Ecliptic Virgo is one of the first recruits in the latest incarnation of Zodiac.
 She was quiet and loyal to Scorpio, who was in love with her.
 She came to like Paris during her time stranded there without her teleportation device, but it is unknown if it was she or Taurus who killed her "rescuers."
 Virgo was apparently killed by Weapon X.

 Thanos' Virgo

 The fourth Virgo is an unnamed female who Thanos recruited to join his Zodiac.
-She and the other Zodiac members perish when Thanos abandons them on the self-destructing Helicarrier where Cancer was the only survivor.
+She and the other Zodiac members are killed when Thanos abandons them on the self-destructing Helicarrier, with Cancer being the only survivor.

 Powers and abilities

 The original Virgo was skilled in hand-to-hand combat.

 The android Virgo employed an energy-siphoning device that she used on more than one occasion to shut down Iron Man's armor.
 Virgo was programmed after the Virgo sign.
 She was also particularly fond of money, seducing men, and relying upon proven tactics instead of taking risks.

-Ecliptic's Virgo doesn't demonstrate any powers.
-She wields different guns and bows.
+Ecliptic's Virgo has no superpowers.
+She wields a variety of guns and bows and she is a skilled marksman.

-The fourth Virgo wears a special suit that transforms her into a winged female with a fiery head.
+The fourth Virgo wears a special suit that gives her wings and a fiery head.